Loveth221/MY-DSA-SQL-PROJECT/README.md

 ---Answer: B0ttom 3 Regions; Ontario = $4.94, West = $5.06, Prarie $5.63

-----Quest 3: What were the total sales of appliances in Ontario?
+ -Quest 3: What were the total sales of appliances in Ontario?

 SELECT Region,